louispool/deskpi-super6c/README.md

 See the [Notes](#notes) section above for additional information.

-## 3. Installing the OS to the NVMe SSD
+## Method 3: Installing the OS to the NVMe SSD

 You should ensure that you have enough disk space to accommodate the OS as well as the Kubernetes installation on the CM4.
 If you only have, say, 8GB of free space on the eMMC (or SD Card) of the CM4, the Kubernetes node may issue disk pressure warnings and may evict pods deployed on that node.

 If your CM4s have **inadequate** disk storage on the eMMC (or SD Card) you may consider installing the OS to an NVMe SSD with sufficient storage.
 To do this we have to install the OS to the NVMe drive and update the boot order according to the [NVMe boot documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#nvme-ssd-boot).

 ### Installing the OS to the NVMe SSD

 There are a number of ways to accomplish this, unfortunately, they are a bit more complicated than just using the Raspberry Pi Imager tool to burn the OS to the eMMC or SD Card of the CM4.

 1. If you have a USB NVMe adapter (which you can buy on Amazon for around 20 euros), you can mount the SSD as a USB device and use the RPi Imager tool to burn the OS image to the SSD.
-2. If you do not have an adapter, you could install **Raspberry Pi Desktop** to the CM4 (as described [above](#emmc-)), logon to the CM4 and use the _SD Card Copier_ app (found in the GUI) to clone the eMMC (or SD Card) of the CM4 to the SSD.
+2. If you do not have an adapter, you could install **Raspberry Pi Desktop** to the CM4#1 (as described [above](#method-1-emmc-)), logon to the CM4 and use the _SD Card Copier_ app (found in the GUI) to clone the eMMC (or SD Card) of the CM4 to the SSD.
 3. If you do not have access to a GUI desktop (as would be the case for all the RPi's apart from the one located in CM4#1 on the board), you could try **one** of the following methods to copy the image to the SSD:
    - Clone the image with [rpi-clone](https://github.com/billw2/rpi-clone) or
    - Use the [RPi Imager CLI](https://github.com/raspberrypi/rpi-imager/issues/460#issuecomment-1180525160)<br>